IBM-Cloud/onprem-integration-demo/README.md

 ### Overview

-**Phase 1:** Instantiate an OpenStack VM, which will simulate an on-premises data center.
+**Phase 1:** Instantiate an OpenStack virtual machine (VM), which will simulate an on-premises data center.

 **Phase 2:** Install a MySQL database instance and seed it with records.
 This will simulate a data base filled with human resource (HR) data.